Scientists watch EBV wake up in healthy young people

 Summary

-This study follows 100 healthy adults aged 18 to 29 who have had Epstein-Barr virus (EBV) in the past.
-Researchers collect blood and saliva samples over 6 to 12 months to see when the virus becomes active again.
-No treatments or vaccines are given.
-The goal is to learn more about how EBV reactivates in young people.
+This study follows about 100 healthy adults aged 18 to 29 who have had Epstein-Barr virus (EBV) in the past.
+Researchers collect blood and saliva samples over 6 to 12 months to see when the virus becomes active again and how the immune system responds.
+No treatments or vaccines are given—the goal is simply to gather information.

 Get updates